 creates space for the brain to function the way it’s designed to.

-Consistent sleep, manageable stress levels, and supportive daily habits work in combination to protect cognitive health over time.
+Maintaining consistent routines help protect your memory and cognitive health, reinforcing daily resilience.
 Small adjustments, repeated regularly, can make a meaningful difference in how clearly the mind works now and in the years ahead.